 We've been at this a long time.
 We take pride in our unrivaled experience and long history of helping people from across the globe achieve their polar adventure dreams.
 It was way back in 1992 that we conceived of and started planning the first-ever dogsled and ski expedition to the North Pole for amateur adventurers.
 That was before satellite phones and GPS units were just emerging (they were the size of books!)
 Since then we've guided over 500 people on polar expeditions and trainings and we've continued to develop our passion for sharing the polar regions with individuals and groups from around the world.
 Below is a brief outline of our history.
 If you'd like to know more about us feel free to give us a call or send us a message.

-2017 – We start things off with a South Pole Last Degree Ski Expedition and a South Pole Last Degree Ski / Mount Vinson Combo expedition.
+2017 – We start the year off with a South Pole Last Degree Ski Expedition and a South Pole Last Degree Ski / Mount Vinson Combo expedition.
 For the latter we partner with our friend and associate Garrett Madison of Madison Mountaineering.
 South Pole season is followed by two separate Polar Shakedown Trainings, one in Ely, Minnesota (USA) and one in Longyearbyen, Norway.
 Our North Pole season included 5 separate expeditions: three last degree ski expeditions, one 10 km ski expedition and one North Pole Flight.
 All teams successfully reached the North Pole despite some challenges including a visit from a polar bear and a cracked runway at the Barneo Basecamp.
 Shortly after the North Pole season we guided a ski traverse of the Vatnajökull Glacier in Iceland.
 As we head into our 25th anniversary year we are looking forward to some new itineraries and more adventures to come!

 2016 – The year starts with a group flight to the South Pole via Chile and ends with a second custom group flight to the South Pole via South Africa.
 In between is a last degree ski expedition to the North Pole, a ski traverse of the Vatnajökull Glacier in Iceland, a Mount Vinson training on Mt.
 Baker in Washington (USA) and several other adventures.